top of page

 • Lonely even when supported

-Support — whether from a coach like Trisha, a therapist, or a steady friend — helps you ride this without turning back out of fear.
+This emotional rollercoaster is normal and doesn’t mean you should go back.
+Support — whether from a coach like Trisha, a therapist, or a steady friend — helps you navigate this without turning back out of fear.

 You don’t have to: